This chapter covers the following topics:

 Use the Integration Repository user interface to perform design-time activities such as generate and deploy Oracle E-Business Suite Web services

-Note: In this release, only PL/SQL APIs, Concurrent Programs, Java Bean Services, and Application Module Services can be exposed as REST services.
+Note: In this release, only PL/SQL APIs, Concurrent Programs, and Business Service Objects can be exposed as both SOAP and REST services.
+Java Bean Services, Application Module Services, Open Interface Tables, and Open Interface Views can be exposed as REST services only.

 Enforce function security and role-based access control security to allow only authorized users to execute administrative functions

 Provide centralized, user-friendly user interface for logging configuration

 Audit and monitor Oracle E-Business Suite service operations from native SOA Monitor

 Leverage Oracle Workflow Business Event System to enable web service invocation from Oracle E-Business Suite